Shivangi3971/3DDL-A_SF-BFTT3D_Project/README.md

 ## Run 3DDL-A_SF-BFTT3D_Project files

-Just run below command to create all tables given in the report:
+Just run the below command to create all tables given in the report (containing reproduced results from the given pre-trained source model, trained source model from scratch on different backbones, and various experiments):

 ```
 bash run.sh